 The Affidavit Lack of Probate (or “No Probate”) is a factual confirmation which supports that the rightful heirs are entitled to their interest in the property after the passing of the Decedent.
 It is recognized in many Washington Counties as a way to clear the Decedent’s name off title as an alternative to a probate.
 It may work for the estate of any Washington State property owner, whether the Decedent was a U.S. Citizen, U.S. Tax Resident, or Canadian Non-U.S. Resident.
 [Read more…] about AFFIDAVIT LACK OF PROBATE

-A Canadian who is a Non-U.S. Citizen or non-U.S Tax Resident should plan in advance prior to buying real estate in Washington State.
-Buying real estate in Washington is very different from buying real estate in B.C. and Canada.
+A Canadian who is a Non-U.S. Citizen or non-U.S Tax Resident should plan in advance prior to buying real estate in Washington State, which is very different from buying real estate in B.C. and Canada.

 Many Canadian Non-U.S. Resident property owners often desire to transfer or convey all or part of their real estate in Washington State U.S. to another family member.
 A common scenario involves a cottage and lot owned by several family members who are Tenants-In-Common, each owning an undivided interest.
 And eventually one family member does not wish to be an owner anymore.
 But what the Canadian Non-U.S. Resident property owner may not realize is that in order to convey or Deed over the Washington State U.S. real estate he or she must comply with U.S. Tax Laws.
 [Read more…] about CAN I DEED MY U.S. REAL ESTATE TO MY CANADIAN RELATIVE?